September 8-11, 2025

 - Abstracts must be a minimum of two hundred fifty words with a maximum of five hundred words.

-- Topic must be gas lift related or relevant to the artificial lift industry.
+- Topic must be sucker rod pumping related or relevant to the artificial lift industry.

 - Abstract deemed to be commercial only, will be rejected.